5akur0/5akur0/README.md

 - 👋 Hi, I’m @5akur0
-- 👀 I’m interested in AI for Physics.
-- 🌱 I’m currently a student majoring in Physics.
+- 🌱 I’m currently a student majoring in Physics
-- 💞️ I’m looking to collaborate on ANYTHING!
 - 📫 How to reach me: wxiangyu231@gmail.com
-- 😄 Pronouns: Sakuro~
+- 😄 Pronouns: Sakuro
-- ⚡ Fun fact: I'm interested in literature as well~
+- ⚡ Fun fact: Interested in literature and photography as well

 <!---
 5akur0/5akur0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.